What is a Dangerous Dog?

 TNRD Bylaw No. 2383 defines a dangerous dog as “any dog that has killed or seriously injured a person, has killed or seriously injured a domestic animal in a public place or while on private property, other than property owned or occupied by the person responsible for the dog, or an Animal Control Officer has reasonable grounds to believe is likely to kill or seriously injure a person.”

-The TNRD does not provide enforcement and control for dogs at large.
+The TNRD does not provide enforcement for nuisance dogs or dogs at large.

 Register a Complaint